jklaise/personal_website/content/page/about.md

 title: Janis Klaise
 subtitle: Data Scientist
 comments: false
-date: 2018-04-22
+date: 2022-03-22
 socialShare: false
 #bigimg: [{src: "/img/p_b4.jpg"}]
 ---

 ## Hi, I'm Janis!

 I am a London based Data Scientist.
-I'm interested in more things than I have time for to study.
-I strive to understand algorithms, modelling approaches and programming principles from the ground up which I sometimes share on this blog.
+I'm interested in understand algorithms, modelling approaches and programming principles from the ground up which I sometimes share on this blog.

 ### Current
  - I work at [Seldon](https://www.seldon.io/) in London.
 I focus on designing algorithms and developing software to enable monitoring of production machine learning systems.
- - I develop and maintain a machine learning interpretation library [Alibi](https://github.com/SeldonIO/alibi).
+ - I develop and maintain a machine learning explanation library [Alibi](https://github.com/SeldonIO/alibi) and a monitoring library (drift, outliers, adversarial detection) [Alibi-Detect](https://github.com/SeldonIO/alibi-detect).
- - I've co-authored a [paper](https://arxiv.org/abs/1907.02584) on counterfactual explanations to machine learning model predictions.
+ - I've [co-authored some machine learning papers](https://scholar.google.co.uk/citations?user=kZVFp18AAAAJ), particularly in the explainable ML field, but not restricted to it.

 ### Past
  - I did a PhD in Mathematics and Complexity Science at the University of Warwick,